Resilience & self-healing

 • Do recurring failures get fixed, not re-run-away? (flake ledger)

-If you can’t answer all five, the subsystem isn’t truly autonomous yet — it’s automated-until-it-isn’t.
+If you can’t answer all six, the subsystem isn’t truly autonomous yet — it’s automated-until-it-isn’t.

 Related: the watchdog pattern · scheduled jobs · the autonomy ladder · quality gates.